thorpej/nabu-ftdi-serial/README.md

   interrupt effectively de-asserts _CTS_, which will cause the sender to pause transmitting until the interrupt has been serviced.

+To build this board you're oging to need an FTDI USB -> serial interface chip mounted on some sort of break-out board.
+The board provides 2 footprints to provide some flexibility.

+The first footprint is for a 6-pin right-angle pin header that is meant for an Adafruit 6-pin female FTDI connector.
+Such a connector can be found on the (Adafruit FTDI Friend)[https://www.adafruit.com/product/284], the (Adafruit FTDI Serial TTL-232 Cable)[https://www.adafruit.com/product/70], or the (Adafruit FTDI Serial TTL-232 USB Type C 5V Cable)[https://www.adafruit.com/product/4364].
+There are other cables out there with a compatible 6-pin connector, but I specifically referenced the pin configuration of the Adafruit products.

+The other option is one of the FTDI FT232RL boards that are all over Ali Express.
+I ordered (this one)[https://www.aliexpress.us/item/2251832463833524.html], but there are lots of identical boards floating around.

 This board is 99.9% the work of Kris Sekula (MyGeekyHobby.com).
 All I did was add the hardware flow control modification.
 Kudos to Kris for publishing his idea [here](https://github.com/Kris-Sekula/NABU/tree/main/RS422Alternative).